merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/07_Multiple_Mode_Scenarios.md

 Initial data:

-We have a client John Doe from Colby, Kansas who wishes to purchase products A and B in your webshop.
+We have a client, John Doe from Colby, Kansas who wishes to purchase products A and B in your webshop.
 In turn, you have four warehouses at your disposal: Denver, Kansas City, New York and California.

 Let’s represent the initial data in tabular form: